esaillar/manou/research.md

   <div class="panel-body" markdown="1">
 I am interested in developing tools and methods that aim at **debugging** and **optimizing** HPC applications.

-I have developed **PARCOACH**,a static/dynamic tool to detect collective errors in parallel applications.
+I have developed **PARCOACH**, a static/dynamic tool to detect collective errors in parallel applications.
 The static part identifies the reduced set of collective communications that may eventually lead to potential deadlock situations, and issues warnings.
 Using this analysis, a selective instrumentation of the code is then achieved, displaying an error, synchronously interrupting all processes, if the schedule leads to a deadlock situation.